EolnMsuk/SkipCord-2/README.md

 - **!purge [count]**
   Purges a specified number of messages from the channel (default is 5 if not specified).

+- **!whois**
+  Lists the names of current Discord members who are timed out.

 - **!rtimeouts**
   Removes all active timeouts from members and lists the affected usernames.